youndon/Flares/src/main/kotlin/Books/DataStructures/1_Kotlin&KotlinStandardLibrary.md

 ### List
 The second important package in the Kotlin Standard Library is **kotlin.collections**.
 You’ll use it a lot in the following chapters and even more in real-life programming.
 For this introduction, you’ll focus only on two basic collections, `List` and `Map`.

-A `List` is a general-purpose, generic container for storing an ordered collection of elements; it’s used commonly in many types of Kotlin programs.
+A `List` is a FP.general-purpose, generic container for storing an ordered collection of elements; it’s used commonly in many types of Kotlin programs.

 You can create a `List` by using a helper function from the Kotlin Standard Library named `listOf()`.
 For example:
 ```kotlin